angr/angr/pyvex/README.md

 - pretty-printing an emptyIRSB segfaults
 - there is no memory management.
 VEX is kind of weird with this, so care will have to be taken...
 - converting from string to tag is currently very slow (a hastily written consecutive bunch of strcmps)
+- IRCallee assumes that addresses are 64-bytes long, and will corrupt memory otherwise.
+This can be fixed by writing a getter/setter instead of using the macroed ones.